openvolley/file_sender/README.md

     - click the `Select scout file` button and choose your scout file.
 NOTE: it is best to point the file sender at your "safety scout" file (DataVolley) or "live export" file (VolleyStation) --- these files are automatically saved at the end of each rally.
 The file sender will detect the updated file each time it is saved and re-upload it.
 If you point the file sender at a dvw file in your regular "Seasons" directory (DataVolley) you will need to remember to manually save the file whenever you want the updated data to be re-uploaded

     - the `Use base64 encoding` box is ticked by default, and is probably safest to leave that way.
 You might not need this if your file does not use any non-ASCII text (i.e. no accented, Cyrillic, kanji, or similar non-ASCII characters).
 Base64 encoding can cope with such text, but creates a larger file that will be slightly slower to process.
 If you see an error saying "stream did not contain valid UTF-8" then base64 encoding must be used.
-(This only matters for internet sharing, not local.)
+(Base64 encoding only matters for internet sharing, not local.)

-1. The "Internet status" icon will show a progress indicator each time the file is uploading, followed by a green tick if the upload was successful (or a red cross if not).
+1. The "Internet status" icon will show a progress indicator each time the file is uploading, followed by a green tick if the upload was successful or a red cross if not.

 1. The "Local status" icon will similarly show a green tick or red cross.